KETAMINE

 What is the Process Like?

-1. Prep: Medical screening to determine if KAP is right for you.
+1. Preparation: Medical screening to determine if KAP is right for you.
 We will collaborate with one of my trusted psychiatrists and/or medical doctors to determine your eligibility.

 2. Dosing Session: You administer ketamine either through an oral lozenge or intravenously.
 We will determine the best method for you.